kilerhg/script-linux/README.md

 ## Description

-My Script To install some Userfull apps i use, fell free to clone and create your own ;)
+Some after format scripts to install everything that you would need to your gaming, daily and development environment, fell free to contribute and make this repo even more helpful.

 ## Tested Linux Distros